isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         }
     ],

-When an already assigned lease can fulfill a client query:
+When an already-assigned lease can fulfill a client query:

   - any important change, e.g. for DDNS parameter, hostname, or valid lifetime reduction, makes the lease not reusable.